zonika/rps-game-app-web-0715-public/README.md

 GET /rps_game page should render a form that provides the RPS choices with a radio button element.

-Submitting the form should send POST /rps_game.
-The POST /rps_game should store the result of the game in a table called "rps_game_results", which has
+Submitting the form should POST to /rps_game.
+The POST /rps_game action should store the result.

-* play - the player's play
-* computer_play - the computer's play
-* won - true if the player won, false if not
-* tied - true if their was a tie, false if not
-* created_at - approximately when the game results were calculated

 Install the Sequel gem to manage your database using Bundler (that means having a Gemfile!).
 Use a migration to create your table.